mbloch/mapshaper/docs/development/frame-tool-design.md

   the lock on stores a fixed aspect ratio, not a separate authoritative height.
 - Common aspect presets plus a custom ratio; choosing a preset fixes the aspect and pads the extent
-- The **extent** as four editable coordinates, and a **Fit to layer** picker that sets the extent from a chosen layer's bounds, plus **Fit visible layers**
+- Read-only extent and CRS details
 - The current ground resolution as read-only context when the CRS supports a reliable value.
 Editable print scale is deferred; it would be misleading without an explicit physical-output contract.
-- **Frame this view** and **Zoom to frame** buttons
-- The **Lock size** toggle described above
-- **Remove frame**
+- **Background** fill and **Neatline** stroke controls.
+These style the frame directly but render in separate bottom and top composition passes.

-The layer panel gets a separate, non-pinnable **Map frame** section whose row opens this panel.
+The layer panel gets a separate, non-pinnable **Map frame** section whose row opens this dialog.
+Its second line is **Size** followed by the output size, not generic layer contents.
+Its context menu contains **Frame properties**, **Resize frame**, and **Delete frame**.
 The frame remains discoverable and targetable by name, but it is no longer mixed into the content visibility stack.
 No frame-membership checkboxes are added in this version; ordinary layer visibility remains the composition control.

+The GUI model also excludes recognized frames from active/default targets whenever content layers exist.
+Creating or editing a frame therefore preserves the active data layer, does not change its unpinned visibility, and does not redirect the next implicit console command to the frame.
+Explicit commands such as `-update-frame target=frame` still resolve and mutate the frame without selecting it.
+This is a GUI rule only: CLI command-pipeline targeting remains unchanged, preserving scripts that style or export a newly created frame without an intervening `-target`.

+**Resize frame** turns on preview, displays the handle overlay and opens only a compact floating toolbar.
+Crop/change-scale state, Fit view, Fit layers and Done live there;
+numeric and appearance controls do not compete with the map in a large persistent panel.

 ### Command-backed edits, and drag granularity